ben072292/FastBGT-AD/README.md

 4 : Hybrid tree with Cross Pruning

-The simulation will generate a set of statistical and performance evaluation summary, named by ```<N>-<Risk-Pattern>-<Test Selection Rule>-<MM-DD-YYYY HH-MM-SS>.csv```, indicating which pool setting is used for the set of statistical analysis with an attached time stamp.
+The simulation will generate a set of statistical and performance evaluation summary, named by ```<N>-<Risk-Pattern>-<Test Selection Rule>.csv```, indicating which pool setting is used for the set of statistical analysis.